 - learn techniques and strategies you can use in your own life

 You are provided with thorough training and ongoing support from a Program Coordinator.
 Volunteers do not need to be health professionals to deliver these programs.
 Some volunteers also support our programs by promoting within the community, either at health fairs or distribution of promotional material.

-Volunteers receive ongoing education and skills training, as well as a regular newsletter.
+Volunteers receive ongoing education and skills training, as well as an e-newsletter called The Link sent out six times per year.
 To view a sample newsletter, click here.

 What is required to become a Volunteer?